 The steps to take are just a little different when voting absentee.
 Here's how:

-- You register to vote and request an absentee ballot by filling out the Federal Post Card Application (FPCA), and sending it to your election office in your State of legal residence.
+- Register to vote and request your ballot in one easy step.
+Fill out the Federal Post Card Application (FPCA) and send it to your election office.

-- Allow plenty of time to request, receive, and return their ballot.
+- Allow plenty of time to request, receive, and return your ballot.

-- Become familiar with their State's absentee voting deadlines and procedures to make sure their ballot is properly executed and will be counted.
+- Check your state's absentee voting deadlines and info.
+Follow all instructions to make sure your ballot is counted.